Saxophonist and Teacher

 As saxophone soloist, Alastair has performed with the Thailand Philharmonic Orchestra (as finalist in the 5th Jean-Marie Londeix International Saxophone Competition), Mid America Freedom Band, University of Missouri Kansas City Conservatory Choir, the UK-based Thallein Contemporary Ensemble and Sutton Coldfield Orchestra.
 Recently, he has performed with the Kansas City Symphony Orchestra, Sioux City Symphony Orchestra, newEar Contemporary Chamber Ensemble and at the Open Spaces KC festival.
-Current and upcoming projects include performances in China, Philadelphia and New York with PRISM Quartet, and the study and performance of music from various cultures around the world.
+Recent projects include developing improvisations to explore music from various cultures, and a recording of David Ludwig's "The Anchoress" with PRISM Quartet.

 "Wright’s playing was tremendously technical and high-flying.
 So high-flying in fact, that when he reached for some of his highest altissimo notes my eyebrows shot up in sympathetic awe."